 Around the time that she wed Angus Ogilvy, a son of the 12th Earl of Airlie, the floral elements were integrated into the design of this tiara, which also features diamond ribbons trailing around and between the diamond flowers.

 |Alexandra wears the turquoise setting of the necklace at the Midsummer Nights’s Dream Gala charity ball, in aid of the British Red Cross, June 2001 (Myung Jung Kim/PA Images/Alamy)|

 The piece also has a coordinating necklace, which was patterned after Queen Victoria’s Diamond Jubilee necklace, and various coordinating earrings.
 The parure was a gift from Angus, who had commissioned Collingwood to make the set for his new wife.

 |Alexandra wears the tiara as she, Angus, and Princess Marina depart for a ball on the night before their wedding, April 1963 (Keystone/Getty Images)|

 Alexandra wore the new tiara for the ball held at Windsor Castle on the night before her royal wedding in April 1963.
-While Alexandra has worn many tiaras during her lifetime -- including her mother’s diamond fringe, the Kent Festoon, the Russian pearl tiara, and the bandeau that became the Kent pearl fringe -- this tiara is the only one that Alexandra personally owns.
+While Alexandra has worn many tiaras during her lifetime — including her mother’s diamond fringe, the Kent Festoon, the Russian Pearl Bandeau, and the bandeau that became the Kent pearl fringe — this tiara is the only one that Alexandra personally owns.

-It’s been years since we’ve seen Alexandra in this tiara in public, but that’s largely a function of her advancing age, her slow retirement from royal duties, and her reported physical discomfort wearing jewels like tiaras.
+It’s been years since we’ve seen Alexandra in this tiara in public, but that’s largely a function of her advancing age and her reported physical discomfort wearing jewels like tiaras.
 (She’s still a very active member of the royal family as her health permits.)
 It’ll be interesting to see whether Alexandra’s daughter or daughter-in-law, who are both commoners, will ever have a chance to don the family diadem.
 Perhaps at the next British coronation?